Are you ready to watch the best Logan Martin BMX videos because he’s a badass?

 It’s always awesome to look at old videos from the top BMX riders of any period.

-And to take a look at an old video with Logan Martin after his huge win at the 2020 Olympics is even more remarkable.
+And looking at an old video with Logan Martin after his huge win at the 2020 Olympics is even more remarkable.

 This video is his 2012 Melbourne edit, and it is so wild to think that it is 10 years old while opening with a front flip tuck no-hander.